Did you enjoy the video? Check out the LABAP VIP course that will help turn you into an auto body and paint pro, from home!

 When you have your clear coat all sanded down and finished with 2000-2500, you’re ready for buffing.
 I’ll cover buffing, pads and compounds in another lesson.

 But this is basically all of the automotive sandpaper that you’ll need when working on your special project.
 On the other hand, you only may need some of them.
 I hope you learned a lot by watching this quick video above and reading this post today.

-I will see you in the next lesson!
+I’ll see you in the next lesson!

 To see the last lesson on spray gun setup tips go here.